263 pointsby pseudolus4 months ago36 comments

 I was surprised to learn that ESL classes emphasize descriptor order so heavily.
 It is a real rule of fluent English usage.
 But the only thing that can happen if you get it wrong is that other people notice you're foreign, so in almost all cases learning the ordering has zero value to the student.
 Almost all students are obviously foreign by many, many different tells, and aren't hoping to pass for native.

-• ziddoap2 days ago
+• ziddoap4 months ago

 >CGEL